vickneee/web-development-studies/studies/09.1 CarsDB in Node.js project using MongoDB and Mongoose./worksheet.md

-# CarsDB in Node.js project using MongoDB and Mongoose
+# NodeCars MongoDB Database with Node.js

 To create an Express.js project with MongoDB integration, you'll typically need several files and directories.
 Here's a basic project structure along with the files you'll commonly have: